NFPA 1002 pump operator practice test: quizzes, flashcards, and a real pump simulator

 What devices does it work on?

 Any modern browser on a desktop or laptop is the best experience.
-Tablets work for review and the course content, but the pump panel is easier to operate on a larger screen.
+Tablets work for the quizzes, flashcards, and course content, but the pump panel is easier to operate on a larger screen.

 Is this affiliated with NFPA or IFSTA?

-Create a free account and you are at the panel in under a minute.
+Create an account and you are answering questions, flipping cards, and running the panel in under a minute.